 The inclusion of the external sector accounts for international trade and financial transactions, highlighting the global dimension of the circular flow of income.

-2. Government Intervention: The government can influence the circular flow through fiscal policies such as taxation, government spending, and subsidies.
+2. Government Intervention: The government can influence the circular flow through fiscal policies such as taxation (collecting money from households and businesses),, government spending (investing in public services), and subsidies (financial support to certain industries).

 Understanding the circular flow of income in different sectoral models helps economists and policymakers analyze economic activity, identify potential imbalances, and formulate strategies for economic growth and stability.